umg-minai/vct-or/data/README.md

 - TotalDurationCases: total (summed) duration of all cases where this agc was used.
 - TotalDurationCasesTiva: total (summed) duration of all total intravenous anaesthesia cases where this agc was used.
 - TotalDurationCasesSev: total (summed) duration of all inhaled anaesthesia (sevoflurane) cases where this agc was used.
-- TotalUsedVolumeSev: total sevoflurane volume usage in ml of all cases where this agc was used.
-- TotalUptakeVolumeSev: total sevoflurane volume uptake in ml of all cases where this agc was used.
+- TotalUsedWeightSev: total sevoflurane consumption in gram of all cases where this agc was used.